nedbat/django_coverage_plugin/README.rst

     plugins =
         django_coverage_plugin

 Then run your tests under coverage.py.
-It requires the latest coverage.py, so it may not work with other coverage-related tools such as test-runner coverage plugins.
+It requires the coverage.py 4.x, so it may not work with other coverage-related tools such as test-runner coverage plugins.

-You will see your templates listed in your coverage report alongside your Python modules.
+You will see your templates listed in your coverage report along with your Python modules.

 If you get a django.core.exceptions.ImproperlyConfigured error, you need to set